-Amyloid deposits of the seminal vesicles occur characteristically in the subepithelium or the lamina propria with the involvement of both seminal vesicles in the localized form.
-On the other side amyloid deposits in vessel walls or within the muscular tissue indicates systemic amyloidosis 1,3.
+Amyloid deposits of the seminal vesicles occur characteristically in the subepithelium or the lamina propria.
+In the localized form, both seminal vesicles are involved.
+On the other side amyloid deposits in vessel walls or within the muscular tissue indicates systemic amyloidosis 1,2.

 In the seminal vesicles, amyloid is apparently derived from semenogelin 1, which is a secretory product of the seminal vesicles and is thought to have a role in the localized form 4.

 Amyloidosis is characterized by the deposition of amyloid fibrils in the extracellular space which appears as an apple-green birefringence under polarized light and can be positively stained with Congo red 1.
 Beyond that amyloid looks like an amorphous pale eosinophilic substance that often features cracks.

 Immunohistochemistry stains are usually positive for AP protein in localized amyloidosis.
 Tryptophan was